Temavrix/NexaView/README.md

 QUALITY UPDATE:-

+1. Typescript Support:-
+1.1 Updated several files to Typescript under project WrapSpeed.

-1. REDIS Updates:-
+2. REDIS Updates:-
-1.1 With the Successful implementation of Redis for News
+2.1 With the Successful implementation of Redis under project WrapSpeed
-    Headlines we have expanded it to now help users get Current Weather and Forecast
+    for News Headlines we have expanded it to now help users get Current Weather and Forecast
-1.2 Removed the need for users to register for GNewsAPI and
+2.2 Removed the need for users to register for GNewsAPI and
     OpenWeatherApi.

-2. Multi-Factor Authentication:-
+3. Multi-Factor Authentication:-
-2.1 Added the option for users to Authenticate using
+3.1 Added the option for users to Authenticate using
     their google account to sign up and login.
-2.2 Improved Sign-up and Login page.
+3.2 Improved Sign-up and Login page.

-3. UI/UX Changes:-
+4. UI/UX Changes:-
-3.1 Improved styling and responsiveness across various components.
+4.1 Improved styling and responsiveness across various components.
+4.2 Improved Messaging and Signalling.
+4.3 New About-Us page!!!

 NOTE: README.md Will be updated in the next update